 That’s by trying a combination of every idea that has struck you till now.
 The general advice that I give for improving your writing skills is applicable here as well.

 DON’T BE A WRITER AND AN EDITOR AT THE SAME TIME.

 Once you are ready with your list, go through your book or your story in your mind.
-Re-read the titles you have listed and think of the possible combinations that jumps of the list of suggestions.
+Re-read the titles you have listed and think of the possible combinations that jump off the list of suggestions.

 Step 8 of answering ‘ how to write a book title ‘

-Enjoyed by blog?
+Enjoyed my blog?
 Have anything to ask?
 Feel free to comment in the comment section below!
 I would love to hear from you.